Bay Area Plants For Habitat

 Douglas’ stitchwort (Minuartia douglasii, formerly Arenaria) I have seen at Edgewood County Park, but have not had under much observation.
 The cultivation information for it in the 1993 Jepson Manual is an indication that its cultivation presents no difficulties.
 Just another little shiny white flower, I have never seen it offered by any seed producers or purveyors, but it should be easy and the pollinator angle might prove the way to sell it.
 There are many “easy to grow” native annuals that are in the second or third tier of showiness and thus far have found no market.

-Calf lotus (Acmispon wrangelianus, once-upon-a-time known as Lotus subpinnatus) is another obscure little annual.
-For awhile in recent years some of the revegetationoriented seedsmen, Pacific Coast Seed and S & S Seed, were, if I am not mistaken, offering inoculated seed of it.
-I gather there were too few orders, Pacific Coast Seed has pulled way back on the variety of annual legumes and S & S has a reduced variety as well.
+Calf lotus (Acmispon wrangelianus) is another obscure little annual.
+For a while in recent years some of the revegetation oriented seedsmen, Pacific Coast Seed and S&S Seed, were if I am not mistaken, offering inoculated seed of it.
+I gather there were too few orders, Pacific Coast Seed has pulled way back on the variety of annual legumes and S&S has a reduced variety as well.
 None of the obscure annual legumes were ever sold retail anywhere to my knowledge.
-I call this plant "grass of the earth" -- historically exceedingly common, part of the general matrix, now mostly lost to endless waves of weeds.
+I call this plant “grass of the earth” — historically exceedingly common, part of the general matrix, now mostly lost to endless waves of weeds.

-California poppy, of course, is an enduring staple.
+California poppy (Eschscholzia californica), of course, is an enduring staple.
 Works best for bees when there is a lot of it.

-At the present time, being offered wholesale are Trifolium ciliolatum, obtusiflorum, and willdenovi, and Acmispon americanus (formerly Lotus purshianus, Spanish clover), among the obscure native annual legumes -- all, no doubt, good choices for bees.
+At the present time, being offered wholesale are foothill clover (Trifolium ciliolatum), clammy clover (Trifolium obtusiflorum), tomcat clover (Trifolium willdenovi), and Spanish clover (Acmispon americanus), among the obscure native annual legumes — all, no doubt, good choices for bees.
 Spanish clover is tops for butterflies!

 Naked buckwheat (Eriogonum nudum) is not as large or showy as some of the Eriogonum species more commonly used in gardening, but is easy enough to grow.
 It is unsurpassed as butterfly caterpillar forage.
 It is proving very easy and long-flowering for one of my butterfly-gardening clients, volunteering a bit; also working fairly well for Acterra in a Mountain View planting for Google, Inc. on the banks of a grass-lined channel levee.
 It also will tolerate very heavy soils well.